-She formerly worked at Sky Germany, where she was co-responsible for the inhouse production strategy as Head of Content Strategy and, among others, in charge of the overall project lead for Babylon Berlin.
+Prior to that, she worked at Sky Germany as Head of Content Strategy, where she was co-responsible for the inhouse production strategy and in charge of the overall project lead for Babylon Berlin.

 Philip Spaar, born and raised in St. Gallen, lives now with his family in Zurich.